12 Winter Hair Care Tips For Healthy Hair And Scalp

 9. Oil your Hair:

 Oiling your hair is a really good habit to have, especially before taking a head bath.
-If you are looking for an ideal oil for your hair, the coconut oil is the one you need, along with olive oil, neem oil, almond oil and castor oil.
+If you are looking for an ideal oil for your clean hair, the coconut oil is the one you need, along with olive oil, neem oil, almond oil and castor oil.

 All you have to do is heat the oil and apply it from your scalp to its tip.
 Finally, wash it away with the help of a gentle shampoo, and you are all set!
 Say goodbye to dandruff!